enso-org/enso-archive/doc/design/engine/engine-services.md

 > - Do we ever want to send raw binary data in circumstances _not_ tied to the
 >   visualisations.

+- One pipe is LSP
+- One pipe is binary.

 ## Protocol Functionality
 This entire section deals with the _functional_ requirements placed upon the protocol used by the engine services.
 These requirements are overwhelmingly